 However, the courts are not quick to award costs in matrimonial / children matters.

-Suppose a parent persists in their unreasonable refusal to consent to a child’s passport or they fail to assist and co-operate with the passport application.
+Suppose a parent persists in unreasonable refusal to consent to a child’s passport or fails to assist and cooperate with the passport application.
 In that case, you have recourse by bringing a High Court Application.

 Terms of Use Privacy Policy